Karen V. Hansen

 Past Chair, Families Section, American Sociological Association

 Karen V. Hansen researches the intersections of kinship, community, and inequalities.
-Using an historical ethnographic approach, she investigates the collision of two processes in U.S. history—migration and dispossession.
-In "The Entanglements of Migration" she explores how state policies of settler colonialism shaped on-the-ground racial entanglements in the early twentieth century on Indian reservations on the Northern Great Plains.
+Using an historical ethnographic approach, she investigates the collision of two processes in U.S. history — migration and dispossession.
+In the “Reservation Borderlands” project, she explores how state policies of settler colonialism shaped on-the-ground racial entanglements on Indian reservations on the Northern Great Plains.

-Professor Hansen has most recently published Encounter on the Great Plains: Scandinavian Settlers and the Dispossession of Dakota Indians, 1890-1930, which has been awarded the 2016 Gita Chaudhuri Book Prize from the Western Association of Women Historians, and co-edited At the Heart of Work and Family: Engaging the Ideas of Arlie Hochschild.
+Professor Hansen has most recently published Encounter on the Great Plains: Scandinavian Settlers and the Dispossession of Dakota Indians, 1890-1930, which has been awarded the 2016 Gita Chaudhuri Book Prize from the Western Association of Women Historians.
+With Anita Ilta Garey she co-edited At the Heart of Work and Family: Engaging the Ideas of Arlie Hochschild.
 Her research has been supported by the John Simon Guggenheim Memorial Foundation, the National Endowment for the Humanities, Alfred P. Sloan Foundation, and the Swedish Fulbright Commission.

 - PhD, University of California, Berkeley